 Using Osmose as an MPE controller in Cubase

-The required configuration for Phase Plant Expressive Suite differs from the default setup described below.
+The required configuration for some Expressive Suite products differs from the default setup described below.
 For using Phase Plant Expressive Suite inside Cubase, please refer to this dedicated article.
+For using The Legend HZ Expressive Suite inside Cubase, read here.

 When controlling external instruments inside your DAW, use USB MIDI Port 1 (Play port) of Osmose exclusively, see: Connect Osmose to your computer.
 On your Windows PC, Port 1 will simply be called "Osmose".
 Take this into account for all the following instructions: